You are here

 Approving induction programs

-Colorado’s 178 school districts are required to provide induction programs for new educators, and new educators must successfully complete an induction program to earn a Colorado teaching license.
-Learn more about the approval process and forms for program approval.
+Colorado’s 178 school districts are required to provide induction programs for new educators, and new educators must successfully complete an induction program to earn a Colorado professional teaching license.
+Learn more about educator induction.

 To help Colorado school districts enhance induction programs, CDE disseminates funds to districts through Title IIA of the federal Elementary and Secondary Education Act.
 Learn more about how these federal funds help districts improve support to new educators.